Anchorage Museum

-The Anchorage Museum is a large art, history, ethnography, ecology and science museum located in a modern building in the heart of Anchorage, Alaska.
+The Anchorage Museum is a large art, history, ethnography, ecology and science museum located in downtown Anchorage, Alaska.
 It is dedicated to studying and exploring the land, peoples, art and history of Alaska.

 The museum displays material from its permanent collection, along with regular visiting exhibitions.

 History

 The museum opened in 1968 in a 10000 sqft building with an exhibition of 60 borrowed Alaska paintings, a collection of 2500 historic and ethnographic objects, and a staff of two.
 It was designed by Mitchell/Giurgola Architects.
 The museum has grown steadily and expanded three times since then, most recently in 2010, to its current size of 170000 sqft with a collection of 25,000 objects and 500,000 historic photographs, and a staff of more than 50.
 First accredited in 1973, the museum has maintained its accreditation since.
 In 1992, the museum became the home for the Alaska office of the Smithsonian's NMNH Arctic Studies Center, which supports the museum's mission through research, education, and exhibitions.